MartijnDwars/metaborg.github.io/sdf3/SDF3.md

 The priority relation applies to all arguments of the first production (i.e. in the parse tree, the second production can not be a child of any member of the first production).
 If A > B, then all trees are removed that have a B node as a direct child of an A node.

-An example defining priorities for the addition, substraction and multiplication operators is listed below.
-Because addition and substaction have the same priority, the are grouped together between brackets.
+An example defining priorities for the addition, subtraction and multiplication operators is listed below.
+Because addition and subtraction have the same priority, the are grouped together between brackets.

     context-free priorities
       {Exp.Times} >